 Step 4 - Cut Angle in Wainscoting

-For the other side of the corner angle, you will need to have an adjoining wainscoting plank that butts up against the first one.
-This will be done by using another miter cut, but in a different direction.
-The previous cut was made under the face of the plank, while this one is going to go on top of the face of the plank.
-After taking the measurement for height, you can cut the plank to the size you need it as well as the corner angle.
+For the other side of the corner, you will need to have an adjoining wainscoting plank butting up against the first bevel cut.
+This will be done by using another angled cut but at the meeting edge.
+After taking the measurement for height, you can cut the plank to the right bevel and the right length needed.

 Step 5 - Install Wainscoting